Financial-Times/origami-service-makefile/README.md

   - `REGION`: The region the application is running in, used in release logs and determining which release tasks are required.
 One of `QA`, `EU`, or `US`
   - `RELEASE_LOG_ENVIRONMENT`: The Salesforce environment to include in release logs.
 One of `Test` or `Production`
   - `GRAFANA_DASHBOARD`: The Grafana dashboard ID for the application
+  - `GITHUB_RELEASE_REPO`: The GitHub repository in `owner/name` format.
+This is used for auto-versioning

 ### Private Configurations